 Effects of Chlorine Allergy

-Though we are assured that the chlorine in our water is not harmful, how could we take for granted the thought that poison or hazardous chemicals will always be harmful?
+Though we are assured that the chlorine in our water is not harmful, how can we take for granted the thought that poison or hazardous chemicals will always be harmful?
 No matter how small the dosage is, it would surely affect our body in any way.

 Whenever you suspect a serious allergic reaction, look for urgent emergency care.
 Skin sensitivity is normally treated by washing the affected area with clean water.
 To attempt to remove any hints of the rest of the irritant, i.e., cleaning item or pool water.